-The proper laboratory equipment is imperative.
-Require that your appraiser have a fully equipped gemological laboratory meeting industry standards set by NAJA, AGS and ASA.
+Proper laboratory equipment is imperative.
+Require that your appraiser have a fully equipped gemological laboratory meeting industry standards set by NAJA, AGS, and ASA.
 Settle for nothing less than a set of at least five ideal cut natural diamonds.
 CZ masters will not do!
-In order for us to qualify as an American Gem Society ICGA lab we are required to have our master set pass through the AGS lab and be accepted as a master set.
+In order for us to qualify as an American Gem Society ICGA lab, we are required to have our master set pass through the AGS lab and be accepted as a master set.
 You cannot use just any diamond with a GIA report as a master.
 Some appraisers list their master set as G-J-L-M…no way is this sufficient!
 The L & M stones are just an inexpensive way of meeting criteria.
 To do a proper appraisal, you must also have higher color comparison master diamonds.
 This is an expensive tool that we cannot do without.

 If you have further questions you can contact our team here.